jinggaooo/jinggaooo.github.io/_pages/about.md

 ---

 Welcome!
-I am a 5th-year PhD student in Finance at the University of Minnesota.
+I am a PhD candidate in Finance at the University of Minnesota.
+I am on the Finance job market during the 2025-26 academic year.

 You can reach me at gao00268@umn.edu